Gold Creek Dam

-The Gold Creek Dam is an earth-fill embankment dam with an un-gated spillway across the Gold Creek that is located in the South East region of Queensland, Australia.
+The Gold Creek Dam is an earth-fill embankment dam with an ungated spillway across the Gold Creek that is located in the South East region of Queensland, Australia.
 The main purpose of the dam is for potable water supply of the Brisbane region.
 The resultant reservoir is called the Gold Creek Reservoir.

 Location and features

 The Gold Creek Dam is located on the edge of Brisbane Forest Park, 14 km west of Brisbane, on the Gold Creek, a tributary of Moggill Creek, to augment supplies from the recently completed Enoggera Dam.
 Unlike Enoggera, the Gold Creek site could supply water to the most elevated parts of the city.